AbdulrahmanHallak/WebHaven/README.md

 After you add the commands, obtain the token for your bot.

 ### Get a domain to register the webhook

-The bot uses webhooks to recieve updates from telegram api so you need a public domain to register the webhook.
+The bot uses webhooks to receive updates from telegram api so you need a public domain to register the webhook.
 You can obtain a free one from [ngrok](https://ngrok.com/) or [zrok](https://zrok.io/).
 We will be using ngrok since it is a bit easier to start with.